-Car Heaven is the only national end-of-live vehicle program dedicated to using only auto recyclers who comply with the environmental process guidelines, as outlined in the Canadian Automotive Recyclers’ Environmental Code.
+Car Heaven is the only national end-of-live vehicle program dedicated to only using auto recyclers who comply with the environmental process guidelines as outlined in the Canadian Automotive Recyclers’ Environmental Code.

 Preparation of a vehicle for dismantling is vital to proper recycling.
 This includes the drainage of operating fluids such as oil, coolants, refrigerants and fuel, and the removal of the gas tank, battery and tires.
 It is critical that the draining and proper collection of fluids is performed to prevent any groundwater contamination.
 The average volume of operating fluids in a car is approximately 19 litres:

 |Final drive oil||1.1 litres|

 Once the fluids and other materials have been removed, they are re-used or responsibly disposed of.